Intermediate Alumnus | 11 Weeks* | 2 or 2.5 Hrs per week | £295

 It’s limited to a maximum of 30 players and singers, but we need a minimum of 16 to make it viable to go ahead.

 Will you be doing one every month?

-No. It is a longer course with a focus on performance so there will be a maximum of 2 per year.
-One leading up to summer festival performances and another leading up to winter performances (fingerless gloves may be needed).
+No. It is a longer course with a focus on performance so there will be a maximum of 2 of these per year.
+One leading up to summer festival performances and another leading up to winter (festival?) performances (fingerless gloves may be needed).

-How much time will I have to spend practising?
+How much time will I have to spend practicing?

 It depends on how much time you have.
 Ideally, you’ll practice your vocals daily, if you record the warm-ups/your parts from the session, you can repeat these at home.
 Likewise, you’ll receive the songs ahead of time so we won’t be spending as much time in-depth learning how to play chords or spending time on chord changes during the sessions.
 It makes sense to have a look, and go through them before you come to the session so that you can ask questions about any chord tricks/rhythms you may need to.

 Not this term.
 There is a minimum spend for the rehearsal room, so please do buy food and drink at the venue to assist us to achieve this target to be allowed to continue to use the room.